Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Edge Trims

-Edge trims can cover edges such as wood, metal sheets, and ceramics.
-They are used in automobile seats, windows, tables, ceilings, computer cabinets, shelves, machinery guards, and other furniture.
+Edge trims can cover edges on materials like wood, metal sheets, and ceramics.
+They are commonly used in automobile seats, windows, tables, ceilings, computer cabinets, shelves, machinery guards, and various types of furniture.

 Trim Seal